Cybersecurity Question: Have you ever had your bank account hacked? It’s painful.

 Boost your endpoint security

 As Schneider’s Chief Digital Officer Hervé Coureil has said, “In a digital world, no company can become a castle.”
 A digital ecosystem has no perimeter.
 Prioritizing endpoint security across this ecosystem, including your global supply chain and partner network, is critical.
-And, as I emphasize time and time again, empower your people to be among your best lines of defense by teaching them how to think and act like a security engineers.
+And, as I emphasize time and time again, empower your people to be among your best lines of defense by teaching them how to think and act like security engineers.
 The health of your digital enterprise is worth it.

 “Building a Security Practice with Microsoft” presentation by Anne Johnson, Microsoft VP, Strategic, Enterprise & Cybersecurity